Deployment

 |---|---|---|

-GITHUB_CLIENT_ID | Yes | GitHub App’s OAuth Client ID |
+GITHUB_CLIENT_ID | Yes | OAuth client ID from your GitHub App’s OAuth Credentials section (same App, not a separate OAuth App) |

-GITHUB_CLIENT_SECRET | Yes | GitHub App’s OAuth Client Secret |
+GITHUB_CLIENT_SECRET | Yes | OAuth client secret from your GitHub App |

 NEXTAUTH_SECRET | Yes | Random secret for NextAuth session signing.
 Generate with openssl rand -base64 32 |